 We are grateful to Vinicius Antônio Barbosa de Figueiredo and Jeanderson Lobato de Oliveira for their valuable contribution to the fieldwork.
 We thank Jackson Souza for kindly providing the photograph of Allobates femoralis used in Figure 1 of this manuscript.
 CECC thanks the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) for the research grant (Proc.307697/2022-3).
 We also thank the Instituto Chico Mendes de Conservação da Biodiversidade (ICMBio) for providing logistical support and for granting license number 48102-5 to perform this research.

-FUNDING details
+FUNDING

 This work was supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) under Grant Proc.307697/2022-3.